Skip to content

 Every query is a guess.
 And guesses are wrong often enough to be dangerous.

-Step 4 — Serve via MCP.
+Step 6 — Serve.
 Run context serve and every AI tool in your stack gets full context.
-Agents can search metadata, look up business terms, retrieve guardrails, and find golden queries.

 Section titled “1.
 Browser wizard (recommended for getting started)”